vmware/differential-datalog/README.md

 #### Building

-To rebuild the software once you've installed the dependencies using one of the above methods:
+To build the software once you've installed the dependencies using one of the above methods, clone this repository and set `$DDLOG_HOME` variable to point to the root of the repository.
+Run

 ```
 stack build
 ```

+anywhere inside the repository to build the DDlog compiler.
 To install DDlog binaries in Haskell stack's default binary directory:

 ```